Francis L. Dade: Life and career

 Dade was later put in command of the United States Army base on Key West.
 He was promoted to Brevet Major in February 1828 after ten years of service as a Captain.
 At Key West he led a garrison of 47 soldiers, half of whom were European immigrants.
 Dade was stationed in Key West until late 1835, when tensions rose with the Seminoles over the Indian Removal Act, which would soon culminate in the Second Seminole War.
 Because of these tensions, General Duncan Clinch ordered Dade to leave 1 NCO and 3 Privates in Key West before taking the rest of his men to Fort Brooke to prepare for the impending conflict with the Seminole Indians.

-Major Dade's final mission was to lead a U.S. Army column of 110 soldiers and 1 six-pounder cannon from Fort Brooke up north to Fort King.
+Major Dade's final mission was to lead a U.S. Army column of 108 soldiers (100 Enlisted men and 8 Officer, including himself) and 1 six-pounder cannon from Fort Brooke up north to Fort King.
 The soldiers under Dade's command were part of the 4th Infantry Regiment, 2nd Artillery Regiment, and 3rd Artillery Regiment.
 As the Army column marched north, the Seminoles destroyed bridges over the Hillsborough River and Withlacoochee River in order to delay the progress of the column.
-On December 28, 1835, the Seminoles led by Chief Micanopy and Chief Chipco ambushed the U.S. Army column, killing Dade and nearly all of his soldiers, leaving only two survivors.
-This ambush would become known as the Dade Massacre.
+On December 28, 1835, Seminoles warriors led by two chiefs, Micanopy and Chipco, ambushed the U.S. Army column, killing Dade and nearly all of his soldiers, leaving only two survivors.
+This ambush would become known as the Dade battle.
 On that same day, a group of Seminoles warriors assassinated U.S. official Wiley Thompson at Fort King.
 Both of these attacks marked the beginning of the Second Seminole War.
 These events were followed in 1836 by widespread Seminole attacks on white settlers in Florida, and then by a U.S. military offensive led by General Winfield Scott.
-Dade and his men were not formally buried until a unit led by Edmund P. Gaines arrived at the site of the massacre in February 1836, Dade's remains only being identifiable by his vest and infantry buttons.
+Dade and his men were not formally buried until a unit led by Edmund P. Gaines arrived at the site of the battle in February 1836.
+Dade's remains were only identifiable by his vest and infantry buttons.